leesheppard/WDI_SYD_7/week-01/day-04/notes.md

 ###### Types of Variables

 There are a whole heap of variable types - and they don't a long time to get used to.
 Convention states that a:
-  Instance variable - start with an @ and are snake case Constants - all capitals snake_case
+* Instance variable - start with an @ and are snake case
+* Constants - all capitals snake_case
-  Class variables - prefixed with a @@ (global within the class)
+* Class variables - prefixed with a @@ (global within the class)
+* There are also global variables - but we don't use them.

 ###### Detecting the Scope of variables